Skip to content

 Default “error”

-Specify the category of execution events that are logged.
+Specify the type of execution events that are logged.
+Read more about the Step Functions log level.

 {